 Sailors aboard Abel Tasman’s ships were the first Scandinavians to see New Zealand’s shores.
 Crew lists show one ‘Peder Pedersen’ of Copenhagen, and other typically Nordic names.

-On Captain James Cook’s first voyage to New Zealand (1768–71), naturalist Joseph Banks’s assistants were Swedish botanist Daniel Solander and Finnish draughtsman Herman Spöring.
+On James Cook’s first voyage to New Zealand (1768–71), naturalist Joseph Banks’s assistants were Swedish botanist Daniel Solander and Finnish draughtsman Herman Spöring.
 They were among the first Europeans to land.
 Solander’s botanical collections and Spöring’s sketches are a vital window onto the landscape and natural history of early New Zealand.
 Cook honoured both men by giving their names to offshore islands.
 Solander Island (Hautere) lies west of Stewart Island (Rakiura), while the Spöring Isles off Tolaga Bay are today known by their Māori name, Pourewa.

 Scandinavia’s maritime history stretches back to the Vikings.
 No surprise then that the first migrants crewed Pacific whalers and trading vessels.
 When gold was discovered on New Zealand’s West Coast, some jumped ship.
 Mining sites such as Westland’s Scandinavian Hill and ventures such as the Scandinavian Company in Otago mark their presence.
 It is estimated that during the 1860s some 500 Scandinavian prospectors were in the South Island.
 Most left after the rush, but some settled.